Biden, Adams, NYPD brass to discuss how to curb gun violence

 The president’s steps so far to address gun violence have been largely centered on a series of presidential orders issued in his first year in office.
 But as Biden visits New York on Thursday to promote his administration’s efforts, gun safety advocates say they are hoping in his second year he pushes Congress to act on more sweeping reforms, such as universal background checks on gun purchases.

-Biden’s visit comes a day after funeral services were held for fallen NYPD Officer Wilbert Mora, who was killed alongside his partner Officer Jason Rivera.
+Biden’s visit comes a day after funeral services were held for fallen NYPD Officer Wilbert Mora, who was killed alongside his partner, Officer Jason Rivera.
 Both were fatally shot responding to a domestic violence call in Harlem last month.
-Since the start of the year five NYPD officers have been shot, and an 11-month-old baby was struck in the face with a stray bullet after a gunman opened fire on a Bronx street.
+Since the start of the year six NYPD officers have been shot, and an 11-month-old baby was struck in the face by a stray bullet after a gunman opened fire on a Bronx street.

 Adams, responding to the increase in violent attacks, laid out a 15-page plan last month to address the city’s rise in violent crimes.
 Part of the plan urges Congress to pass a universal background check law for gun purchases, an effort that has so far languished amid Republican opposition.